apache/mxnet/docs/install/install-jetson.md

 You have several options for installing MXNet:
 1. Use a Jetson MXNet pip wheel for Python development.
-2. Use a MXNet Java API .jar file. (inference only)
-3. Use precompiled Jetson MXNet binaries.
+2. Use precompiled Jetson MXNet binaries.
 3. Build MXNet from source
    * On a faster Linux computer using cross-compilation
    * On the Jetson itself (very slow and not recommended)